County Court of Victoria

 The County Court of Victoria is the intermediate court in the Australian state of Victoria.
 It is equivalent to district courts in the other states.

 The County Court is the principal trial court in the state, having a broad criminal and civil jurisdiction.
 The court hears indictable offences (with the exception of murder, manslaughter, and treason), and has unlimited civil jurisdiction, though it generally only hears cases where the statement of claim exceeds the Magistrates' Court limit of $100,000.
 The court also possesses appellate jurisdiction for cases from the Magistrates' Court, while decisions of the County Court may be appealed to the Supreme Court.

 With approximately 70 sitting judges, the court hears up to 12,000 cases annually.
-Peter Kidd was named Chief Judge of the County Court on 8 September 2015.
+Amanda Chambers was named Chief Judge of the County Court on 27 May 2025.

 History

 The County Court was first established in Victoria in 1852 by the County Courts Act 1852.
 A County Court operated in the County of Bourke and some regional towns.
 The County Courts were modelled on the British county courts, which were established in 1846.
 Originally, the Court's principal purpose was to handle small civil claims.
 Since that time, the Court's jurisdiction has expanded.